-2018 marked a turning point in ESG regulation with the launch of the European Taxonomy For the first time, the EU published a "green rating" system which recognizes certain economic activities as green or "environmentally sustainable".
+2018 marked a turning point in ESG regulation with the launch of the European Taxonomy.
+For the first time, the EU published a "green rating" system which recognizes certain economic activities as green or "environmentally sustainable".
 Such activities are those that contribute to at least one of the EU's climate and environmental objectives and respect minimum safeguards without significantly undermining any of the other objectives.

 In 2022, Eurazeo equipped itself with a particular tool for measuring and calculating the eligibility and alignment of investment activities with the European Taxonomy.
-Eligibility was calculated for all Article 8 and 9 classified funds, and companies subject to the NFRD.
-Alignment was calculated for Article 9 classified funds.
-The eligibility results of Eurazeo's activities are detailed in Section 3.2.6.
+Eligibility was calculated for all Article 8 and 9 classified funds.